HitOP2509/exploreworld-tour-app-react/README.md

 <h1 align="left">ExploreWorld Tour App </h1>
 <p>I have creafted this app from scratch.
-And This project is the first major project that I have developed after learning react.</p>
+And This project is the first major project.</p>

 <p>Live link: <a href='https://exploreworldreact.web.app/' target='_blank'>https://exploreworldreact.web.app/</a></p>